CprimeLearningLabs/terraform-aws-intro/labs/lab-4.5-Multiplicity/lab4.5-multiplicity.md

 To show the use of count, we will create a small cluster of virtual machines behind a load balancer.

-Create a new file called “lb.tf”
+Create a new file called `lb.tf`

 Copy the contents from the lb.tf file in the solution directory into your new file.
-Notice that it declares three new resoureces:
+Notice that it declares three new resources:

 * A security group to enable HTTP traffic through the load balancer
 * A load balancer